microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{FHIR_URL}}/Patient
 ```

-You can also search using POST, which is useful if the query string is too long for a single line.
+You can also search using `POST`, which is useful if the query string is too long for a single line.
 To search using POST, the search parameters can be submitted as a form body.
 This allows for longer, more complex series of query parameters that might be difficult to see and understand in a query string.

 If the search request is successful, you’ll receive a FHIR bundle response with a `type: searchset` element at the top.
 If the search fails, you’ll find the error details in the `OperationOutcome` to help you understand what went wrong.